-Naoshima used to be an island of fishers, and perhaps coastal pirates, until industrialisation swept the Japanese Inland Sea and Mitsubishi built a smelting factory there.
+Naoshima used to be an island of fishers, and perhaps coastal pirates.
+It remained so until industrialisation swept the Japanese Inland Sea and Mitsubishi built a smelting factory there.
 In the 1990s, life on the environmentally damaged 14 km2 island changed again when a large publishing corporation invested heavily on the Southern side to build a museum and a high-class hotel.
 More museums, and more hotel buildings followed.
 All of them are iconic buildings by star architect Ando Tadao, and filled with spectacular contemporary art.

 A new meaning of underground art